 Knowing precisely who you’re trying to reach and rank for will greatly help you in your keyword research.
 Google Analytics allows you to pinpoint specific demographics in order to determine what they’re searching and when they’re searching for it.
 Make sure that you find popular keywords for the users that you believe will make purchases or lead toward your metrics of success.

-While social media value is not specifically a search engine algorithm ranking factor, web presence on social media and SEO definitely have a symbiotic relationship.
+While social media value is not specifically a search engine algorithm ranking factor, web presence on social media and SEO definitely has a symbiotic relationship.
 Users that are directed to your site from social media will engage with your content and show the search engine that your site is relevant.
 One hand feeds the other.

 Google has taken on a mobile-first platform wherein they rank a site’s mobile version before the desktop one.
 This doesn’t mean that not having a mobile page will hurt your rankings, but it does say that Google is starting to value mobile more.
 Start mobile pages and optimize them before your desktop pages.
 It feels as though Google will place more value on mobile in the future, so it’s good to be prepared.

-It is essential that you create regular, valuable content for your blog, campaigns or separate pages.
+It is essential that you create regular, valuable content for your blog, campaigns, or separate pages.
 These are pieces of content that should be optimized for the keywords you’ve been researching.
-You can then spread that content about to your social media pages, directing users back toward your page in hopes that they make purchases, subscribe, and more.
+You can then spread that content to your social media pages, directing users back toward your page in hopes that they make purchases, subscribe, and more.

 You should develop a deep understanding of Google’s algorithm.
 You don’t have to know specifics about each ranking factor, but it helps to know the most important ones.
 Additionally, the algorithm changes regularly and some changes will harm your rankings if you don’t adjust.
-You might think that a change is a penalty to your account when in reality, you just need to make a small change.
+You might think that a change is a penalty to your account when, in reality, you just need to make a slight change.

-Getting people to link to your site is a key component of rising in search results.
+Getting people to link to your site is a key component of rising search results.
 When other sites link to you, search engines take that as a sign that you are a site which has valuable content.
 It’s almost like a vote in your favor whenever you get a backlink.
 You might have to reach out to other sites and offer to create content for their site and include a link in it.
 You might just be able to ask to have your content linked to because you feel it would fit well in another site.

-8. PPC Marketing
+8. PPC MARKETING

 You should also market your site and your content with the use of PPC.
 PPC (pay-per-click) is a method of advertising that allows you to put your ads in front of very specific audiences.
-Search engines and social media sites collect highly-specific demographic information on users.
+Search engines and social media sites collect highly specific demographic information on users.
 Because of this, you’re able to place ads in front of those users with a high degree of specificity.